top of page

 According to legend, "it took her approximately 17 hours to travel the distance to warn James FitzGibbon of the impending American attack.

 Laura Secord died in 1868 at the age of 93.
-She was interred next to her husband in the Drummond Hill Cemetery in Niagara Falls, Her grave is marked by a monument with a bust on top and is close to a monument marking the Battle of Lundy's Lane
+She was interred next to her husband in the Drummond Hill Cemetery in Niagara Falls, Her grave is marked by a monument with a bust on top and is close to the monument marking the Battle of Lundy's Lane

 09698bb6-6620-4b02-bd97-30e35c6e8330_edi